dx-games-1339/ironbound/human-verified/docs_v30.md

 - Tags - object-specific modifications of the object properties or identifiers for tag-specific actions.
 - Status effects - a list of effects that govern the state of an object.
 Living characters may have "Hunger" or "Wounds" that govern their life cycle, non-living objects like trees may passively grow "Propagate" which can then create a new Tree object.
 Object conditions may also be expressed through status effects, e.g. half-broken building may have status effect "Broken" charged to 100 points out of 200 max.

+Object interactions are actions that can be performed by living characters on those objects.
+Which actions can be performed on an object is determined by the type of that object and the type of character performing the action.
+Some actions may require additional conditions to be met (e.g. a tool with specific tag).

+Non-living objects do not perform actions themselves.
+If a non-living object is supposed to interact with the game world - it must be performed through a changing status effect on that object.

 Object interactions require a specific target.
 A target must be in the Located state before any object interaction can be assigned, with one exception: a group may be assigned to **"Search for"** a Known object, which applies a focused visibility increase to that specific object on each execution and a smaller secondary increase to a random set of other objects in the zone.
 See the "Search for" entry below for the full numeric mechanic.

 Object interactions are divided into four subcategories: